pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_sql.rst

     FROM tips
     LIMIT 5;

-With pandas, you can use the assign() method of a DataFrame to append a new column:
+With pandas, you can use the :meth:`DataFrame.assign` method of a DataFrame to append a new column:

 .. ipython:: python